eric-sabe/dev-env-setup/README.md

 Recent hardening & quality improvements:

+> Strict Mode Policy (v1.0):
-> Strict Mode: All source entries must now have a concrete SHA256; CI fails if any `sha256: TBD` remains.
-Use `lock-sources.sh --write` to populate hashes before pushing.
+> - Archives (manifests.archives) must have concrete `sha256` and `content_length`.
+CI fails if any are missing.
+> - Sources that refer to package managers (type: pypi, npm) are informational and excluded from strict checksum enforcement.
+> - For non package-manager sources that point to concrete artifacts, a `sha256` is required.
-> Strict Mode: All source entries must have a concrete SHA256; CI fails if any `sha256: TBD` remains.
-Use `lock-sources.sh --write` to populate hashes.
-GPG key fingerprints are matched before repository addition (fail-fast if mismatch).
+> - GPG key fingerprints are matched before repository addition (fail-fast on mismatch).

 ### Checksum Locking Workflow
-1. Add new source entry in `manifests/versions.yaml` with `sha256: TBD`.
+1. Add new entry in `manifests/versions.yaml` with `sha256: TBD`.
 2. Run `scripts/security/lock-sources.sh` (dry-run prints updated manifest).
+For archives, this will compute and fill hashes; package-manager entries are skipped.
 3. Commit updated manifest or use `--write` to apply in place.
-4. CI `security-baseline` job reports missing hashes and shows strict preview.
+4. CI `security-baseline` job enforces strict mode for archives and non package-manager sources.
-5. After all hashes locked, enable strict gate by switching CI to `--strict` (future step).
+5. Keep hashes current when bumping versions; use archive verify workflows to catch upstream drift.

 `generate-sbom.sh` now emits CycloneDX style component list derived from the manifest (Python + Node globals).